Secure CheckoutPersonal information is secured with SSL technology.

 - Paperback ISBN:

-Associate Professor of Pediatrics, Medical School; Associate Professor of Nutritional Sciences, School of Public Health; Associate Research Professor, Center for Human Growth and Development; University of Michigan, USA
+Medical School; School of Public Health; and Center for Human Growth and Development; University of Michigan, Ann Arbor, MI, USA

-Dr. Fisher is a professor in the Department of Social and Behavioral Sciences at Temple University and associate director of the Center for Obesity Research and Education where she directs the Family Eating Laboratory.
-I have not yet reached out to Dr. Fisher to assess her interest.
-She holds graduate degrees in Nutrition from the University of Illinois (A.M., Nutritional Sciences, 1993) and from the Pennsylvania State University (Ph.D., Nutrition, 1997).
-Prior to her appointment at Temple University, Dr. Fisher was an Assistant Professor of Pediatrics at Baylor College of Medicine and scientist at the USDA/ ARS Children’s Nutrition Research Center in Houston TX.
+Dr. Jennifer Orlet Fisher is a Professor in the Department of Social and Behavioral Sciences at Temple University and Associate Director of the Center for Obesity Research and Education where she directs the Family Eating Laboratory.
+She holds graduate degrees in Nutrition from the University of Illinois (A.M., Nutritional Sciences, 1993) and from the Pennsylvania State University (PhD, Nutrition, 1997).
+Prior to her appointment at Temple University, Dr. Fisher was an Assistant Professor of Pediatrics at Baylor College of Medicine and scientist at the USDA/ ARS Children’s Nutrition Research Center in Houston.
+TX.
 Dr. Fisher’s research focuses on the development of eating behavior during infancy and early childhood.
 The broad goal of her research is to understand how early eating environments influence child behavioral controls of food intake and health outcomes, particularly overweight.
 Her efforts focus on the role of the family environment, as a first and fundamental context in which eating habits develop.
 Over the past decade she has conducted federally-funded observational and experimental investigations of socio-environmental influences on development in appetite regulation in preschool aged children, including studies of child feeding practices and food portion sizes.
 Her current research focuses on snacking behaviors in young children and interventions with low-income mothers around child feeding.
 Dr. Fisher has more than 70 peer-reviewed research publications.
 Her work has received national media coverage by the New York Times, the Scientific American Frontiers series on PBS, and more recently, the Discovery Health Channel.
 Dr. Fisher was the 2006 recipient of the Alex Malspina Future Leader Award given by the International Life Sciences Institute North America.
 Dr. Fisher is Co-Executive Editor at Appetite, a scholarly journal dedicated to the study of ingestive behavior and is on the Editorial Board of Nutrition Reviews.
 She is an active member of The International Society of Behavioral Nutrition and Physical Activity and of The Obesity Society where she has held a number of leadership positions.

-Professor, College of Public Health, Associate Director, Center for Obesity Research and Education, Temple University, USA
+College of Public Health, and Center for Obesity Research and Education, Temple University, Philadelphia, PA, USA